 At all stages we bring objectivity and challenge to help track collective client and supplier maturity and the value being delivered.
 This will typically mean a shared, but focused and therefore deliverable improvement plan to progressed to the measurable desired end state.

-John was a Finalist in the 'Strategic Leader of the Year' Awards at the Global Sourcing Association 2018.
+Amongst his many industry accolades, in 2019 John and his team won the Global Sourcing Association prize for 'Value Creation' (view more here).
 He has an extensive track record gained across multiple industry sectors, with over 25 years’ experience in financial management, ITO, BPO and operational effectiveness improvement, spanning both private and public sectors.
+View a video of John explaining the benefits of his industry-leading Disruptive Sourcing approach here (3mins).